 As patients’ financial responsibility for their care increases, collecting payments before the visit or at the time of service matters more than ever.
 But most providers still mail several statements to collect payments after the visit—and the longer a patient’s invoice goes unpaid, the greater the cost to collect.

-In addition to the impact on your bottom line, non-monetary costs of waiting to bill and collect can hurt your organization’s efficiency, its reputation and brand identity, and your relationships with patients.
+In addition to impacting your bottom line, the non-monetary costs of waiting to bill and collect can hurt your organization’s efficiency, reputation and brand identity, as well as your relationship with patients.

 Click the image to view the full-sized infographic

 The Real Cost to Collect After the Visit: It’s More than You Think

 Respectfully collecting from patients at the time of service helps your bottom line, but it also protects your organization from serious damage to its reputation, its brand and its relationships with patients.
 Here’s a snapshot of what can happen when you wait to bill and collect.

 On average, providers mail more than three statements before a patient’s account is sent to collections.

 - 1 in 3 patients whose balances exceed $200 do not pay them in full

 - 6%: Percentage of outstanding balances collected when a patient’s debt is more than $200

 Approximately 75% of physician practices wait more than 90 days to turn overdue bills over to a collections agency.